Podman vs Docker: What Are the Differences?

 What is Container Orchestration?

 Correct orchestration with tools like Kubernetes becomes even more powerful when you choose the right container runtime, which brings us to Docker and Podman.
+This decision is as crucial as selecting the best UI framework for your frontend development.

 What is Docker?